planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 **Guide:** kind of a fancy Russian tea kettle.

 **Dana:** Oh, Viktor would know that!
-He has a background that involves Russian culture.
+He grew up in a Russian immigrant family.

 **Guide:** Good enough.